zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

 ![img](/img/dapp-fauna-polygon-react/polygon-fauna-app.gif)

-GIF of app workflow - user fills out form, Metamask window pops up, and then once the transaction is submitted and confirmed, it surfaces a success message.
+GIF of app workflow - user fills out form, MetaMask window pops up, and then once the transaction is submitted and confirmed, it surfaces a success message.

 The application will take in a first name, last name, and a wallet address.
 Typically, a lot of allowlists take in a wallet address only, but we’ll be using the first and last name as a way to pass in some additional private information within the transaction.
 The flow of data will be as illustrated in the diagram: